xevorte/id.react.dev/src/content/reference/react/useEffect.md

 }
 ```

 Since `count` is a reactive value, it must be specified in the list of dependencies.
-However, that causes the Effect to cleanup and setup again every time the `count` changes.
+However, that causes the Effect to cleanup dan setup again every time the `count` changes.
 This is not ideal.

 To fix this, [pass the `c => c + 1` state updater](/reference/react/useState#updating-state-based-on-the-previous-state) to `setCount`: